chayleaf/notnft/NOTES.md

 map { 69 : "tftp-69", 5060 : "sip-5060" }`), better have it be a proper
 expr

+Q: what the hell are list expressions? (not set expressions)
+A: I don't know exactly, initial release memo says "This is currently only used for specifying multiple flag values", but this isn't initial release, and there's proper list support in the nftables-json parser itself.
+Basically, it's mostly useless, but there may be some super niche use cases.

 - `parse_family` - parse any family
 - `json_parse_family` - parse `family` from a JSON object and ensure it's an IP family (`NFPROTO_IPV4`/`NFPROTO_IPV6`), or return